-STATUTORY AUDITOR'S REPORT TO THE GENERAL MEETING OF ORES ASSETS SC FOR THE YEAR ENDED 31 DECEMBER 2024
+STATUTORY AUDITOR'S REPORT TO THE GENERAL MEETING OF ORES ASSETS SC FOR THE YEAR ENDED 31 DECEMBER 2024 (CONSOLIDATED FINANCIAL STATEMENTS)

-In the context of the statutory audit of the annual accounts of ORES ASSETS SC ("the Company"), we hereby present our statutory auditor's report.
-It includes our report of the annual accounts and the other legal and regulatory requirements.
+In the context of the statutory audit of the consolidated financial statements of ORES ASSETS SC ('the Company') and its subsidiaries (together referred to as 'the Group'), we hereby present our statutory auditor's report.
+It includes our report of the consolidated financial statements and the other legal and regulatory requirements.
 This report is an integrated whole and is indivisible.

 We have been appointed as statutory auditor by the general meeting of 16 June 2022, following the proposal formulated by the administrative body issued upon recommendation of the Audit Committee and upon presentation by the works council.
-Our statutory auditor's mandate expires on the date of the general meeting deliberating on the annual accounts closed on 31 December 2024.
-We have performed the statutory audit of the annual accounts of the Company for 3 consecutive years.
+Our statutory auditor's mandate expires on the date of the General Meeting deliberating on the financial statements closed on 31 December 2024.
+We have performed the statutory audit of the consolidated financial statements of the Group for 3 consecutive years.

-REPORT ON THE ANNUAL ACCOUNTS
+REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS